 Generally speaking, more TEFL/TESOL hours equals a higher price tag, and this is a major factor affecting TEFL/TESOL course cost.
 Most teaching jobs require that you hold at least a 120-hour TEFL certificate, so courses of fewer than 120 hours will be considered more introductory level and will be less expensive.
 These courses are usually in the $150-$350 range.
 TEFL/TESOL courses of 120 hours or more, on the other hand, will be more in the range of $300-$600, with the price going up as the hours do.

 Another factor that affects TEFL/TESOL certification cost is how much guidance you are provided in the course.

-As you might expect, TEFL/TESOL courses offered by well-established and accredited training centers will be more expensive than courses offered by what is sometimes referred to as “TEFL cowboys” or fly-by-night online “shops” with no verifiable accreditation.
+As you might expect, TEFL/TESOL courses offered by well-established and accredited training centers will be more expensive than courses offered by providers that are sometimes referred to as “TEFL cowboys” or fly-by-night online “shops” with no verifiable accreditation.

-Choosing an accredited TEFL/TESOL certification course gives you, as a consumer, a layer of assurance that you’re buying quality training, and also lets your future employers know you are well-trained and prepared to teach.
+TEFL/TESOL course accreditation matters!
+It gives you, as a consumer, a layer of assurance that you’re buying quality training and also lets your future employers know that you are well-trained and prepared to teach.

-Take a look inside our online TEFL/TESOL course in this video:
+Take a look inside our online TEFL/TESOL courses in this video: